NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 This will build an executable in the `cmake_build_mpi` directory named `ngen` and another named `partitionGenerator` as well as all the unit tests in the `cmake_build_mpi/test`.

+# CONUS Hydrofabric

+The CONUS hydrofabric is downloaded from [here](https://www.lynker-spatial.com/#v20.1/).
+The file name under the list is `conus.gpkg`.
+It is cautioned that since the data there are evolving and newer version may be available in the future.
+When using a newer version, be mindful that the corresponding initial configuration file generation and validation for all submodules at CONUS scale are necessary, which may be a non-trivial process due to the shear size of the spatial scale.

+As the file is fairly large, it is worth some consideration to store it in a proper place, then simply build a symbolic link in the `ngen` home directory, thus named `./hydrofabric/conus.gpkg`.
+Note the easiest way to create the symbolic link is to `makedir hydrofabric` and then create the full path.

 # Generate Partition For Parallel Computation

 For parallel computation using MPI on hydrofabric, a [partition generate tool](Distributed_Processing.md) is used to partition the hydrofabric features ids into a number of partitions equal to the number of MPI processing CPU cores.
 To generate the partition file, run the following command: